bharurn/mimicpy/README.md

 md.run(em_mdp) # minimize system

 qm = mimicpy.prepare.QM() # QM prepare handle
-qm.add('resname is ICT and id < 13085') # add ligand ICT to the QM region cpmd_inp = qm.getInp() # get the CPMD input file for a MiMiC run cpmd_inp.cpmd.molecular__dynamics__cp = '' # set the Car-Parrinello option ON in the input script
+qm.add('resname is ICT and resid is 832') # add ligand ICT to the QM region cpmd_inp = qm.getInp() # get the CPMD input file for a MiMiC run cpmd_inp.cpmd.molecular__dynamics__cp = '' # set the Car-Parrinello option ON in the input script